micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 - Document ingestion into the vector store
 - Basic UX for interaction (minimal UI)
 - Run a few example queries to test retrieval and response quality
-- Add session-based memory or intermediate reasoning steps ( ReAct)
+- Session-based memory or (AND?) intermediate reasoning steps (ReAct)
-- Include basic logging or observability if you’d like to go further

 ## Features